RohanBruce-M/payroll-saas/README.md

 # Payroll SaaS Application
 #change into dev branch to see the folder structure

 ## 📌 Project Overview
-Payroll SaaS is a full-stack web application designed to help organizations manage employees, handle authentication, and process payroll-related operations securely.
+Payroll SaaS is a full-stack web application designed to manage employees and payroll-related operations in an organization.

-This project is being developed step by step following best practices for frontend, backend, and database design.
+The project is developed incrementally to understand real-world backend, frontend, database, and authentication workflows.

+Up to **Week 3**, the focus has been on:
+- Backend architecture
+- Database integration
+- Authentication
+- Frontend–backend integration

 ---